 The campground has 90 sites with full hookups, 6 cabins, and basic tent sites.
 The grounds border over a thousand miles of ATV trails and have direct access to them.

 There really isn’t another experience like this in Maine, where you can camp with such direct access to so many miles of designated ATV trails.
 You can take an ATV trip to many nearby lakes, mountains, and other areas of interest.

 Martin Stream Campground – BEST FOR KIDS

-Martin Stream Campground has been family owned and operated since 1970.
-This is a family-oriented campsite that still feels like you are out in the middle of nowhere.
-The camp itself is located on 20 Acres in Turner Maine.
+Martin Stream Campground has been family-owned and operated since 1970.
+This is a family-oriented campsite that still feels like you are out in the middle of the countryside.

 Acadia National Park

 However, they tend to book up quickly, so make sure you plan ahead.
-In terms of in-park camping, your options are Mount Desert Island that has two campgrounds, the Schoodic Penisula has two, and Isle au Haut has several lean-tos.
+In terms of in-park camping, your options are Mount Desert Island which has two campgrounds, the Schoodic Penisula which has two of those too, and Isle au Haut which has several lean-tos.

 Four Seasons Camping Area

 Phone:207-693-6797 Address: 927 US-302, Naples, ME 04055 Activities: